FilOzone/filecoin-services-payments/SPEC.md

 The payments contract has two main methods of payment: rate based payments and one time payments.
 Each core datastructure has a pairs of variables that seem to reflect this dichotomy: (`rateUsage`/`rateAllowance`, `lockupUsage`/`lockupAllowance`) for operator approval, (`lockupCurrent`, `lockupRate`) for accounts, and (`lockupFixed`, `paymentRate`) for rails.
 The payments contract does separate accounting based on rates and funds available for one time payment largely by manipulating these separate variables.
 But there is a big exception that shows up throughout -- the streaming lockup.

-To recap from the README the streaming lockup are funds that must be locked to cover a rail's `lockupPeriod` between rail termination and rail finalization, i.e. its end of life.
+As explained in the README the streaming lockup are funds that must be locked to cover a rail's `lockupPeriod` between rail termination and rail finalization, i.e. its end of life.
 For motivation on the `lockupPeriod` see the README.
 Internally the payments contract does not consistently organize these buckets of funds separately but sometimes mixes them together.
 The accounting for approval and accounts *mixes these buckets* while rail accounting keeps them separate. `lockupUsage` and `lockupCurrent` both track one number that is a sum of streaming lockups for rate requirements during the `lockupPeriod` and fixed lockup for one time payment coverage.
+Further complicating things the account data structure also inclues temporary settling lockup between account settlement and rail settlement.
+See the schematics above.

 As an example of how this manifests itself consider a call to `modifyRailPayment` increasing the payment rate of a rail.
 For this operation to go through not only does the `rateAllowance` need to be high enough for the operator increase its `rateUsage`, the `lockupAllowance` must also be high enough to cover the new component of streaming lockup in the `lockupUsage`.